 ***To know how to get the 67,000 number click here.

 This is the reason why there are so many stray dogs and cats in Puerto Rico: the lack of spayed and neutered pets in the island.
 It was well explained in the production “100,000”, a documentary written and directed by Juan Agustin Marquez (available in youtube here) whose title refers to the 100,000 stray dogs estimated to be in Puerto Rico back in 2010.
-Now think, is 2016 so 6 years have passed away.
+Now think, is 2017 so seven years have passed since that movie.
 And there were already 100,000 stray dogs.
 Can you imagine what is the number now?